rfshelley/Documentation/ref-docs/smartapp-ref.rst

             input "myswitches", "capability.switch", multiple: true
         }
     }
-    // subscribe to all state change events for ``contact`` attribute of a contact sensor subscribe(mycontact, "contact", handlerMethod)
+    // subscribe to all state change Events for ``contact`` attribute of a contact sensor subscribe(mycontact, "contact", handlerMethod)

     // subscribe to all state changes for all switch devices configured